 Core function analysis: for loop and counter

-In the template of Anqi CMS, when we usearchiveList/categoryListtags to get the content list and iterate over it,forThe loop itself provides some very useful built-in variables that help us understand the current state of the loop.
+In the Anqi CMS template, when we usearchiveList/categoryListGet the content list with tags and iterate over it,forLoops provide some very useful built-in variables that help us understand the current state of the loop.
 The most critical one isforloop.Counterandforloop.Revcounter.

-forloop.Revcounter: withforloop.CounterOn the contrary,forloop.RevcounterStarting from the total number of items in the list, decrement until 1.This is very useful when you need to count from the end of the list or handle the last item.forloop.RevcounterIt is 10, and the last one is 1.
+forloop.Revcounter: withforloop.CounterOn the contrary,forloop.RevcounterStart from the total number of items in the list and decrement until 1.
+This is very useful when you need to count from the end of the list or process the last item.For example, if the list has 10 items, the first item is theforloop.RevcounterIs 10, the last one is 1.

-Practical Exercise: Add style to specific items
+Practical exercise: Add style to specific items

 {% archiveList archives with type="list" limit="10" %}